 Best Sony E-mount lenses for APS-C only

-If you’re using an APS-C Sony camera, you may want to consider a E-mount lens designed specifically for these models.
+If you’re using an APS-C Sony camera, you may want to consider an E-mount lens designed specifically for these APS-C models.
 They tend to be lighter than the full-frame optics, meaning they balance better with the lighter APS-C cameras, which can be particularly useful if you’re using something like the Sony ZV-E10 for run-and-gun vlogging.
 Below are a few of our favourite E-mount lenses for APS-C.

-Sigma 30mm F1.4 DC DN Contemporary
+Best APS-C all-rounder: Sigma 30mm F1.4 DC DN Contemporary

 The Sigma 30mm F1.4 DC DN Contemporary is designed for crop-sensor cameras.
 Photo credit: Richard Sibley